Skip to main content

 " But..."

-" I promised Ajabde.
+" I promised Ajabdeh.
 That you are my responsibility, let me keep my promise."
-Did I just say Ajabde?
-He looked awkward as Hansa stared wide-eyed as every time he met he had addressed her as Kunwaraniji.
-She nodded in agreement at last much to his happiness.
+Did I just say Ajabdeh?
+He looked awkward as Hansa stared wide-eyed, as every time he met, he had addressed her as Kunwaraniji.
+She nodded in agreement at last, much to his happiness.

 " Here, take them to Chittor safely."
 He instructed the main guard. " And give this to Ranima."
-He handed a letter letting her know the plans and why he is sending them.
+He handed a letter letting her know the plans and why he was sending them.

-" Ajabde, look who is here."
+" Ajabdeh, look who is here."
 Jaivanta Bai's voice made her turn as Ratan ran to hug her.

 " Jija."

 " Yes, and he kept saying until Maasa agreed."
-Ajabde smiled at them faintly.
+Ajabdeh smiled at them faintly.
 Dhanyavaad Kunwar Pratap.

-Jaivanta Bai left the children to explore Ajabde's room in a way keeping her occupied and out of her thoughts as she led Hansa Bai to another room.
+Jaivanta Bai left the children to explore Ajabdeh's room in a way that kept her occupied and out of her thoughts as she led Hansa Bai to another room.

 " I am so glad ever since I met Kunwarsa today.
 I think they are... becoming friends."
 Hansa smiled.